epidemics/COVIDNPIs/README.md

    `./do import_gleam_batch out/batch-2020-04-16T03:54:52.910001+00:00.hdf5`
    (Gleamviz must be stopped before that.)
 After this succeeds, you may delete the simulations from gleamviz.

-7. Generate web export
+7. Generate web export (additional data are fetched from [config.yml](https://github.com/epidemics/epimodel/blob/master/config.yaml#L16))

    `./do -C config-local.yaml web_export out/batch-2020-04-16T03:54:52.910001+00:00.hdf5 data/source/estimates-JK-2020-04-15.csv`
-   Note: this part is work in progress for few more days (?).

 8. Export the generated folder to web!
 Optionally, set a channel for testing first.
    `./do web_upload out/export-2020-04-03T02:03:28.991629+00:00 -c ttest28`